MacoTasu/p5-Script-Nohup/README.md

 # NAME

-Script::Nohup - It's new $module
+Script::Nohup - This module can be nohup the processing

 # SYNOPSIS
+Just do this by perl script

     use Script::Nohup;

 # DESCRIPTION

-Script::Nohup is ...
+Script::Nohup is can be running to script by nohup.

+THE SOFTWARE IS ALPHA QUALITY.
+API MAY CHANGE WITHOUT NOTICE.

 # LICENSE